Blockchains / Ethereum

 Ethereum has evolved from an ambitious whitepaper into the foundational infrastructure for Web3.
 Its combination of programmability, security, and network effects has made it the default choice for serious blockchain development.
 While challenges remain around scaling and user experience, Ethereum’s active development community and clear roadmap position it well for continued leadership in the decentralized computing space.

-The platform’s influence extends far beyond its own network - the EVM standard, Solidity programming language, and token standards like ERC-20 and ERC-721 have become industry-wide conventions.
+The platform’s influence extends far beyond its own network, as the EVM standard, Solidity programming language, and token standards like ERC-20 and ERC-721 have become industry-wide conventions.
 As Ethereum continues executing its scaling roadmap while maintaining decentralization, it remains the most important platform for understanding the future of blockchain technology.